JimmyMendy/React-Series-000/README.md

-A basic React Redux Web App.
+A basic React Redux Web App, with login and counter

 Made just to implement the basic functionnality of Redux.